Working In A Hostile Workplace

 Q: What if my employer retaliates against me for reporting harassment or discrimination?

 A: Retaliation is illegal in many places.
-Document any retaliatory actions carefully, as this strengthens your legal case.
+Document any retaliatory actions carefully, as this strengthens your legal case And that's really what it comes down to..

 Q: How long does it typically take to resolve a hostile work environment case?